Skip to main content

 The following document was contributed by @joalavedra.
 Give them a shoutout if you find it useful!

-Openfort Dashboard
+Openfort Kit

 With Openfort, you can sponsor transactions for your users, meaning that in-game wallets don't need native tokens to execute transactions, such as minting an NFT.
 This guide will walk you through the process of implementing a gasless transaction to mint an NFT on Arbitrum.